dganzella/playdateChainSequencer/README.md

 **Progress** will provide a 0 to 1 value over time, both total accumulated and the difference on the last update, with any easing curve

-By chaining these in an array, you can then create a **sequencer**.
+By chaining these in an array, line by line or using for loops, you can then create a **sequencer**.

-The chain can also be constructed by using for loops and appending actions

 Then you add the sequencer to the **SequenceManager**, and assign to an owner and optionally give it an ID.